 Go 101 articles mainly focus on syntax and semantics in Go.
 There are some other Go related topics which are not covered in Go 101.
 The remaining of the current article will make simple introductions to those topics and provide some web links for readers to dig more into them.

 _test.go.
-The official Go SDK also supports profiling Go programs.
+Go Toolchain also supports profiling Go programs.
 Please read the following articles for more details.

 gccgo is another Go compiler maintained by the Go core team.